FUB-HCC/hcds-winter-2020/assignments/A1_WarmUp/mane/blog.md

 #### Challenges
 * Describe what tasks were challenging to you.

 Most challenging was actually finding an RSS feed to get data from and then to interpreet it.
-I was searching for a specific RSS endpot but cound't find it :(
+I was searching for a specific RSS endpoint but cound't find it :slightly_frowning_face:

 * What was surprising, what did you learn? 😮

-Goes into the same direction as the answer before: It positivly suprised me how easy it is to get data from a well structured, somhow described endpoint in contrast to parsing html pages.
+Goes into the same direction as the answer before: It positively suprised me how easy it is to get data from a well structured, somehow described endpoint in contrast to parsing html pages.

 ## R1 - Reflection